-- Clearly mark all construction areas within 3 m of a significant wetland where equipment may not be operated or stored, or any other materials stored; - No activities may occur outside of the identified project location including the operation of any equipment or construction vehicles; and - Plan and stage the construction to ensure that minimal vegetation is removed during construction for equipment access, stockpiling, and equipment operations.
+- Clearly mark all construction areas beside natural features within 5 m of a significant wetland where equipment may not be operated or stored, or any other materials stored; - No activities may occur outside of the identified project location including the operation of any equipment or construction vehicles; and - Plan and stage the construction to ensure that minimal vegetation is removed during construction for equipment access, stockpiling, and equipment operations.

-Where excavations are carried out in proximity to the wetland, all heavy equipment will be kept out of the wetland and located outside of the flagged areas and the silt fencing maintaining a minimum separation distance of 3m.
+Where excavations are carried out in proximity to the wetland, all heavy equipment will be kept out of the wetland and located outside of the flagged areas and the silt fencing maintaining a min separation distance of 12m.
 Excavated soils must be piled outside of the flagged areas and continuous, over-lapping silt fencing must be installed between the soil piles and the wetland.